TitsOS/.github/profile/README.md

 A "tit" is a small bird from the Paridae family, including species like blue tits or chickadees, known for their colorful feathers and agile behavior.
-The term derives from Old English, referring to small birds, not the slang usage.